tjphilli/gutenberg/README.md

 Format of requests: `http://gutenberg.io/api/:source/:number/:type`

 Where `:source` can be `lorem`, `hipster`, `bacon`, `random`.
 Where `:number` can be `1-99`.
 Where `:type` can be `json` or `html`.

-The api in its current form is very limited, but my plan is to create a flexible version which accepts requests: ` /api/{lorem/bacon/hipster}/{:number}/{long/short}/{html/json}